huiwenn/karaoke/README.md

 ## Image generation

-we will use [attnGAN](https://arxiv.org/pdf/1711.10485.pdf) and maybe do something similar to what goodkids did [here](https://neurips2019creativity.github.io/doc/Text%20Conditional%20Lyric%20Video%20Generation.pdf).
+we use [attnGAN](https://arxiv.org/pdf/1711.10485.pdf) and did something similar to what goodkids did [here](https://neurips2019creativity.github.io/doc/Text%20Conditional%20Lyric%20Video%20Generation.pdf).

 The downloaded model also lives in BMO.
 Commands:

-(in karaoke root directory) `python lyrics/preprocess.py`
+(in karaoke root directory)

-`cd vis/AttnGAN/code`

-`python2 main.py --cfg cfg/eval_coco.yml --gpu 0`

-`./vis/AttnGAN/models/coco_AttnGAN2/example_captions/`

-_new workflow !?_

 `python lyrics/generate_images.py`

+or for a specific song:
+`python lyrics/generate_images.py --song "so many cats, so little time"`

 ## Midi generation

+due to the limited time & compute resource, we are using [musegan](https://github.com/salu133445/musegan) to generate little pop song bits. (maybe imigrate to magenta's transformer in the future.)

 ## Conda enviornment
 For versioning consistency, this repo is designed to be run in a conda env.